fhildeb/lukso-node-guide/6-blockchain-clients/README.md

 --GETH..................................13.5 TB TOTAL
 --ERIGON.................................2.4 TB TOTAL
 ```

+#### Size Differences

+Geth is the initial implementation of the EVM as a blockchain protocol.
+In comparison, erigon is designed to be a more efficient execution client and achieves this efficiency through several optimizations:

+- **Database Schema**: Erigon uses a more optimized database schema that reduces the amount of data that needs to be stored.
+- **State Trie Pruning**: Erigon implements more aggressive state trie pruning, which means it removes more unnecessary data from the state trie.
+- **Data Compression**: Erigon uses advanced data compression techniques to reduce the size of stored blockchain data.
+- **Code Optimization**: Erigon includes various code-level optimizations that make it run more efficiently, requiring less storage and processing power.

+#### Expected Growth

 The needed storage can be broken down to the following yearly growth based on an EVM network that gained significant exposure for almost a decade: